AllianceSCC/ASCC_web_data/content/post/draft_methods_intro/index.md

 > The goal of this series is to provide academic writers, like yourself, with tools to personalize and improve the writing process.

-I encourage you to experiment with them, find what works for you, and then tell me about it.
+I encourage you to experiment with them, find what works for you, and then tell me about it (find me on [LinkedIn](https://www.linkedin.com/in/adahagan/) or [Bluesky](https://bsky.app/profile/dradawrites.bsky.social)).
 What worked?
 What didn’t work?
 Why not?
 Perhaps your experience will make it into a future post. ;)

 ***